jsdevel/node-easy-cluster/README.md

 `npm install -g easy-cluster`

 ##Usage
-Once you've installed the package, start the daemon by running `easy-cluster` from a tty.
+Once you've installed the package, start the daemon by running `ecluster` from a tty.

 Clusters are managed via a REST API, so starting the daemon is the initial step needed before moving forward.